htm-community/htm.JavaScript/README.md

 This is a port of the [numenta/nupic](https://github.com/numenta/nupic) port [htm.java](https://github.com/numenta/htm.java) to JavaScript.

 ##Disclaimer
 This project is work in progress and subject to frequent changes.
+Sometimes it might even be broken.

 ## Goal
 Run NuPIC in a browser (For now Firefox only due to extensive use of the ECMAScript 6 data structures Set and Map)